Michaela Dowe-Stephenson

 Scholarships and Awards

-• 2014, Student Volunteer of the Year Finalist, SH, The Houses of Parliament
+• Student Volunteer of the Year Finalist, Student Hubs (2014)

 Testimonials

 “When working with “difficult” clients she remains calm and level-headed without sacrificing accuracy or diplomacy, making her amenable and personable to people on all levels.
-Overall her professionalism and conduct on each case in which I instructed her shone through and I would not hesitate to instruct her”. –Solicitor
+Overall, her professionalism and conduct on each case in which I instructed her shone through and I would not hesitate to instruct her.” – Solicitor & Litigation Manager

-“Counsel has been briefed on complex private law proceedings and have provided an excellent service in terms of advice, representation and follow up work when required.
-We have also received positive comments from our clients who wished to retain her for their cases … We have also received clear detailed attendance notes and advice as to how to proceed on particular complex matters and specific area of law”. – Solicitor
+“Michaela has been briefed on complex private law proceedings and have provided an excellent service in terms of advice, representation and follow up work when required.
+We have received positive comments from our clients who wished to retain her for their cases.
+We have also received clear detailed attendance notes and advice as to how to proceed on particular complex matters and specific areas of law.” – Solicitor

 Interests